 The Start-up and Innovator categories are for business founders who have been endorsed by approved bodies as having innovative, viable and scalable business ideas.

 The Start-up immigration category is for people seeking to establish a business in the UK for the first time.
-Applicants will have an innovative, viable and scalable business idea which is supported by an endorsing body.
+Applicants will have an innovative, viable and scalable business idea.An endorsing body will need to support this business idea.
 This category offers leave (visa) for only 2 years.
 It is not possible to apply for indefinite leave to remain in this category.
 However, start-up applicants may progress into the Innovator category.

 The Innovator immigration category is for more experienced business people who want to establish a business in the UK.
-Applicants will have to have an innovative, viable and scalable business idea which is supported by an endorsing body.
+Applicants will have to have an innovative, viable and scalable business idea and an endorsing body supports it.
 With some exceptions, applicants will have funding to invest in their business.
 This category may lead to settlement in the UK.

 From 4 June 2020, to get an endorsement, both, the Start-up and the Innovator category applicants will need to be founders of their businesses.
 Furthermore, they will need to prove that they’ll be relying on their own business plans.
 These changes also clarify that an Innovator applicant’s business may be already trading, providing they were one of its founders.

 From 4 June 2020, the decision-makers will a right ask for more information or evidence from applicants or their endorsing bodies.
 This is if they have concerns that an endorsement has been issued inappropriately.
-After further enquiries, they can refuse applications if this information or documents did not confirm that the endorsement criteria have been met.
+After further enquiries, they can refuse applications if this information or documents did not confirm that the applicants meet the endorsement criteria.

 A Business Plan

-Both the start-up and the innovator migrants, when making their applications, will need to provide a business plan confirming that they have an innovative, viable and scalable business plan.
+Both the start-up and the innovator migrants, when making their applications, will need to provide a business plan.
+It will need to confirm that they have an innovative, viable and scalable business ideas.
 From 4 June 2020, the “viability” criteria will also require a business plan to be realistic and achievable based on the applicant’s available resources.

 The UK Government will also change the Immigration Rules to legalise the right of the start-up and innovators workers to change business venture.
 This will be possible if their endorsing bodies confirm that the new venture meets all of the criteria for endorsement.
 Endorsing body is an organisation which has been approved by the Home Office to endorse applicants in the Start-up, Innovator of Global talents categories.

-What is crucial in this change is that in these circumstances the applicants not need to obtain a fresh endorsement or make a fresh application.
-This change was introduced in order not to prevent the applicants from applying under the “same business” criteria in their next Innovator application.
+In these circumstances the applicants not need to obtain a fresh endorsement or make a fresh application.
+The Home Office introduced this change to prevent the applicants from applying under the “same business” criteria in their next Innovator application.
 This is particularly important for applicants switching from Start-up to Innovator.
 This is because they would otherwise need to meet the £50,000 funding threshold for “new business” applications.

 Also, from 4 June 2020 Higher Education Providers may become Innovator endorsing bodies.